Only the Power of Virgil Abloh Could Revive One of Fashion's Great Lost Retailers

-colette was one of the earliest supporters of Virgil Abloh.
-So, it’s only right that the much-lauded (and much-missed) Parisian concept store return for a huge Parisian retrospective on Abloh.
+Pioneering concept store colette was one of the earliest supporters of Virgil Abloh right up until the day it closed.
+So, it’s only right that the much-lauded (and much-missed) Parisian boutique return for a huge Parisian retrospective on Abloh.

-On September 30, the Grand Palais in Paris will open its doors to Virgil Abloh: The Codes, a sprawling exhibition presenting the late fashion designer's 20,000-object archive.
-These are prototypes, sketches, objects, images, and creations from Abloh's personal collection, charting his career from founding the streetwear art project PYREX VISION to becoming Louis Vuitton Men’s creative director.
+On September 30, the Grand Palais in Paris opened its doors to Virgil Abloh: The Codes, a sprawling exhibition presenting the late fashion designer's 20,000-object archive.
+These are prototypes, sketches, objects, images, and creations from Abloh's personal collection, charting his career from founding the streetwear art-project PYREX VISION to becoming Louis Vuitton's menswear artistic director.

-But the exhibition doesn’t end there, because even the museum shop is a piece of art.
-An installation by colette, the pioneering store co-founded by Sarah Andelman, will be on site.
+Even the exhibit's museum shop is a piece of art.
+A shoppable installation by colette, the influential retailer co-founded by Sarah Andelman, will be on site.

 According to a press release, it will act as “a living artwork and functioning shop.”